 In the Bible, there are references to King Solomon calling this “the snow soda on harvest days”.

-This dessert is very popular, especially outside churches and schools.
+This Mexican dessert is very popular among children, especially outside churches and schools.
 Made with crushed and sweetened ice topped with different fruit syrup flavors, it is divine on hot sunny days.

 6. Camote Enmielado (Sweet Potato with Honey)

-This is a very important dessert and is even listed on the altars of Day of the Dead.
+This is a very important dessert in the Mexican culture and is even listed on the altars of the Day of the Dead.

 7. Ponte Duro (Hard Popcorn)